Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 dnf remove ruby-devel gcc make
 ```

-On RHEL 9 and AlmaLinux 9 the default Ruby is too old, so select a current module stream first.
-The rest is identical:
+On RHEL 9, Rocky 9 and AlmaLinux 9 the default Ruby is too old, so select a current module stream first, before anything is installed with `gem`.
+Switching the stream afterwards leaves the already installed gems linked against the Ruby that is gone, and they then fail to load:

 ```bash
 dnf module reset ruby